MarcusKLY/ENGG1340-Group-Project/README.md

 ### Elucidation of what each section does through extensive comments

-- Example: "// function to generate a random password (randomly choose one from answer.txt)"
+- Example: `// function to generate a random password (randomly choose one from answer.txt)`

 ### Formatting